Exabyte-io/documentation/docs/entities-general/permissions.md

 Finally, the "Comment" permission allows Accounts to write comments under the given entity, in a format and spirit similar to popular social network platforms.

 !!!note "Note: feature not implemented yet"
-    The last "Comment" feature and associated permission have not been implemented on our platform yet.
+    The "Comment" feature and associated permission have not been implemented on our platform yet.

 # Relevance to Entity Sharing and Organizations